cantti/tagselecta/README.md

         --label            Record label
         --catalognumber    Catalog number
     -c, --custom           Custom tags in key=value format.
 Multiple entries can be provided using a ';' separator (e.g., key1=val1;key2=val2)
-        --clear-custom     Clear all other custom tags, not specified using --custom or -c
+        --clearcustom     Clear all other custom tags, not specified using --custom or -c
 ```

 ### Split command